RocketDocs vs. AutoRFP.ai: enterprise vs. mid-market

 The short version

-AutoRFP.ai is doing two things very well that the rest of the market should pay attention to: fully transparent pricing and a "no library maintenance" message that resonates with teams burned by legacy platforms.
+AutoRFP.ai is doing two things differently than most platforms in this market: it publishes transparent pricing and positions itself around minimal library maintenance, which resonates with teams frustrated by legacy platforms.
 AutoRFP is a strong choice if you are a price-sensitive mid-market buyer, your compliance burden is moderate, and you can accept a newer platform without the deep regulated-industry track record.

 RocketDocs is the platform regulated enterprise buyers choose when private AI is a hard requirement, when SOC 2 plus ISO 27001 dual certification matters, when audit trail depth is non-negotiable, and when three decades of regulated-industry experience outweighs newer-platform velocity.
 RocketDocs is the right choice for the largest, most heavily regulated deployments.